JauntyJJS/jaunty-blogdown/content/blog/2024-07-02-UseR-2024-Series/part2/index.md

 ## Formal Debugging in R

 What I have always done when R has an error is to comment everything and run the code one line at a time in a painstaking way.
 If an error occurs in my custom made functions, I usually copy the source code into my R script and then test them line by line.
 If an error occurs during the for loop, I usually just `print()/cat()/message()` the output and the iteration number to see where the issue is.
-I never knew that R has some useful functions that can be used for debugging errors in a less tedious way.
+I never knew that R has some useful functions that can be used for debugging errors in a less tedious way until I attended this session from [Shannon Pileggi](https://www.pipinghotdata.com/) and [Maëlle Salmon](https://masalmon.eu/)

 The tutorial started light with some tips on basic troubleshooting, such as